Operator learning without the adjoint: Convergence Rate for Perturbed Uniformly Elliptic PDEs

 The following result constructs a low-rank approximation to the solution operator $A$ that is controlled by the eigenvalue decay of the prior uniformly elliptic solution operator $L$.
 The proof of \cref{sec_approx_H} is deferred to \cref{sec_proof_section_perturbed} and combines \cref{thm:operator_projection} with perturbation theory results of linear operators~\citep{Kato1980perturbation}.

 \begin{theorem}[Approximation in $H^{-1}$] Let $A$ and $T:H^{-1}(\Omega)\to H^1_0(\Omega)$ denote the solution operators associated with the elliptic operators $\L$ and $L$, defined respectively in \cref{eq_L_tilde_elliptic,eq_L_elliptic}.
 Let $n\geq 1$ and $P_n:H^{-1}(\Omega)\to H^{-1}(\Omega)$ denote the $H^{-1}$-projection onto the space spanned by the first $n$ eigenfunctions of $L$.
-There exists a constant $C(\Omega,p,d)$, depending only on $\Omega$, $p$, and $d$, such that if $\bm c\in L^p(\Omega)$ satisfies $\|\bm c\|_{L^p(\Omega)}<\lambda/C(\Omega,p,d)$, then the operator $A$ can be approximated by the operator $A P_n$ in the $H^{-1}(\Omega)$-norm as
+There exists a constant $C(\Omega,p)$, depending only on $\Omega$ and $p$ such that if $\bm c\in L^p(\Omega)$ satisfies $\|\bm c\|_{L^p(\Omega)}<\lambda/C(\Omega,p)$, then the operator $A$ can be approximated by the operator $A P_n$ in the $H^{-1}(\Omega)$-norm as

-where $\lambda_{n+1}$ is the $(n+1)$-th eigenvalue of the operator $L$, and $\tilde{C}(\bm A,\Omega,p,d)$ is a constant independent of $\bm c$. \end{theorem}
+where $\lambda_{n+1}$ is the $(n+1)$-th eigenvalue of the operator $L$, and $\tilde{C}(\bm A,\Omega,p)$ is a constant independent of $\bm c$. \end{theorem}

-For a fixed $n\geq 1$, the right-hand side of the approximation bound in \cref{sec_approx_H} depends on the magnitude of the convection coefficient as $\mathcal{O}(1/(\lambda-C(\Omega,p,d)\|\bm c\|_{L^p(\Omega)}))$.
+For a fixed $n\geq 1$, the right-hand side of the approximation bound in \cref{sec_approx_H} depends on the magnitude of the convection coefficient as $\mathcal{O}(1/(\lambda-C(\Omega,p)\|\bm c\|_{L^p(\Omega)}))$.
 When the perturbation is sufficiently small, such that $C \|\bm c\|_{L^p(\Omega)}\leq \epsilon$, with $0<\epsilon<1$, then an asymptotic estimate of the bound shows that

+for some constant $M>0$ independent of $\bm c$.
 This result is in agreement with the numerical experiments of \cref{sec_motivation}, which revealed a linear growth of the error between the learned and exact solution operator of a 1D convection-diffusion equation as the magnitude of the convection term increases (see \cref{fig_exp}(c)).
 Intuitively, this suggests that \cref{sec_approx_H} might explain why deep learning models do not require the adjoint when learning solution operators associated with PDEs.

 \begin{remark}[Asymptotic growth of the eigenvalues] The eigenvalues $\{\lambda_j\}_{j\geq 1}$ in \cref{sec_approx_H} follows from applying the spectral theorem for compact self-adjoint operators~\citep[App.~D.4, Thm.~7]{evans10} to the operator $L_{-1}:D(L)=H_0^1(\Omega) \subset H^{-1}(\Omega) \to H^{-1}(\Omega)$.
 Then, there exists an orthonormal basis $\{\varphi_j\}_{j\geq 1}$ of $H^{-1}(\Omega)$ such that